-For each biomarker, heterogeneity was assessed by visual inspection of the forest plots of sensitivity and specificity estimates and of the size of the prediction region in the HSROC plots.
+For each biomarker, heterogeneity was assessed by visual inspection of the forest plots of sensitivity and specificity estimates and of the size of the prediction region in the SROC plots.

 When possible, we performed meta-analyses of AUC values using a random-effects model to measure the performance of each biomarker for the prediction of each relevant outcome (i.e., AKI, mortality, RRT and CKD).
 We assessed the proportion of between-study variation in the AUC-ROC due to heterogeneity rather than sample error using the prediction interval.
 We considered an AUC >0.70 as indicative of a useful risk predictor.